Producing diagrams, mathematical notation, or special language characters

 - Microsoft whiteboard (iPad)

-Miro is another whiteboarding app that may be used instead of the Teams whiteboard.
+Miro is another whiteboarding app that has been approved for University use and may be used instead of the Teams whiteboard.
 Miro is more feature-rich, but it may be more difficult to get started and become proficient in using it.
-It has been approved for University use, but there is a cost per licensed user of $150 per year.
 There is a free education version, as well as a general free version called ‘Miro lite’.
-(See links at the end of the page for more information about how to register and use Miro.)
+(See our guide on using Miro.)

 You can use the Microsoft Teams Whiteboard application on your tablet.
 Note that the Teams Whiteboard is not available from the iPad application.
 This is a workaround for use on an iPad.